RunestoneInteractive/httlads/_sources/PythonReview/python_review.rst

 You can use both ``int`` and ``float`` values to perform basic mathematical operations such as addition (+), subtraction (-), multiplication (*), division (/), and exponentiation (**).
 Python will automatically use the normal order of operations when calculating a value.
 You can use parentheses to force Python to evaluate certain expressions first.
-There are also some cool other operations like %, which is called the modulus function which gives you the remainder of division between two integers.
+There are also some cool other operations like %, which is called the modulus function, and which gives you the remainder of division between two integers.

 Booleans
 --------

 **Boolean** (``bool``) is another data type that is very useful in programming.
 It is used to check the truth of an expression in Python.
 Booleans return ``True`` or ``False``.
-You can evaluate multiple Boolean expressions using the following operations: ``and``, ``or``,and ``not``.
+You can evaluate multiple Boolean expressions using the following operations: ``and``, ``or``, and ``not``.

 ::